Anderson localisation for quasi-one-dimensional random operators: Introduction

 is the collection of eigenpairs of $H$, then

-i.e.\ each eigenfunction decays exponentially, with the rate lower-bounded by the slowest Lyapunov exponent. \end{thm} \begin{rmk} It is believed that the lower bound is sharp, i.e. the rate of decay can not be faster than the slowest Lyapunov exponent.
-See \cite{GS} for a discussion and partial results in this direction. \end{rmk}
+i.e.\ each eigenfunction decays exponentially, with the rate lower-bounded by the slowest Lyapunov exponent. \end{thm} \begin{rmk} It is believed that the lower bound is sharp, i.e.\ the rate of decay can not be faster than the slowest Lyapunov exponent: